Lavizzara

 Lavizzara is a municipality in the district of Vallemaggia in the canton of Ticino in Switzerland.
+It is the only municipality in the valley (Valle Lavizzara).

 The municipality was created in 2004 by a merger of Broglio, Brontallo, Fusio, Menzonio, Peccia and Prato-Sornico.

 History

 Broglio is first mentioned in 1361 as Brono.
 Brontallo is first mentioned in 1574 as Bruntalo.
 Fusio is first mentioned in 1258 as Fuxio.
 Menzonio is first mentioned in 1364 as Menzone.
 Peccia is first mentioned in 1374 as Petia.
 Prato and Sornico were first mentioned in 1374.

 Broglio

 The existing village area has developed in several stages.
 It was created in 1374, when the valley (comunità) Lavizzara broke up and divided its lands.
 At the end of the 16th century, it grew again through a series of agreements between the neighboring communities.

 The Church of S. Maria Lauretana was dedicated in 1487.
 In the following centuries, it was repeatedly rebuilt and restored.
 It belonged to the Sornico parish until 1616, when it became an independent parish.
 The historically significant building, Casa Pometta, is from the 17th century.

 The highest population in the village was during the 17th century.
 The slow population decline intensified in the late 19th century with emigration to the cities and to other countries.
 In 1990, agriculture and livestock, which for centuries were the main sources of income, employed about a third of the workforce.
 In recent decades, the number of vacation homes has increased markedly.